zhon/change-for-a-dollar-haskell/README.md

-Change for a Dollar Kata in Haskell
+Change for a Dollar Kata in Haskell Using Property-Based Test TDD
 ===================================

 Change for a Dollar is just a fun name for the Coin Change Kata where you are given an amount and you must convert that into coins.